-With the scheduled launch of Premium Economy in 2020, Emirates Airlines is all set to jump into the fray with other airlines.
+With the tentative launch of Premium Economy in 2021, Emirates Airlines is all set to jump into the fray with other airlines.
 Until recent times, premium economy was all about standard economy seats with more legroom offered by few American and European airlines.
 However, Emirates is likely to redefine premium economy as a new air travel class on the lines of business class in terms of overall onboard hospitality.

 Notably, the costs of Emirates’ premium economy tickets may be more or less the same as Emirates’ basic business class fares.
 If you can afford to pay a little extra fare for Emirates’ Premium Economy experience, here’s what you could expect:

 Emirates’ Premium Economy is expected to have “a better seat, better inflight entertainment and better inflight food ” than those on cheap Emirates economy flights.
 Unlike the economy, Premium Economy will be a “quiet and comfortable zone” on Emirates’ short-haul and long-haul flights.

 Emirates’ Premium Economy cabins will be fitted on Airbus A380s, the delivery of which is expected in 2021, and Boeing 777s.
 Premium Economy with its own lavatory will be located on the upper deck of Emirates’ upcoming A380s without first class.
 A380s with first class will have Premium Economy cabins on the front of the lower deck.
 Boeing 777s in Emirates’ fleet will feature Premium Economy just behind the business class.